akuhara/MC3deconv/README.md

 ## How to install

 Compiling soce codes can be done by simiply typing, `make` in the main directory.
-This process assumes that `mpif90` is available and that the `mpif90` links to GNU frotran compiler (i.e., `gfortran`).
+This process assumes that `mpif90` is available and that the `mpif90` links to GNU fortran compiler (i.e., `gfortran`).
 Alternatively, you can use `mpif90` that links to Intel compiler (i.e., `ifort`).
 In this case, some modification is necessary in Makefile (see Makefile for details).
 Currently, we have chekced the program working correctly on centOS7 with GNU fortran compiler.

 ## How to run